Snoring and Sleep Apnea? -The Right Mattress Can Be an Easy Way Out

 Stomach Sleeping Position

 Medical experts advise folks suffering from sleep apnea to try stomach sleeping.
-Memory foam mattresses that are firm and support stomach may be some of the best mattresses for stomach sleepers to control sleep apnea.
-We are enlisting a few of them.
+Mattresses that are firm and support stomach may be some of the best mattresses for stomach sleepers to control sleep apnea.
+I am enlisting a few of them.

 1. Avocado Green Mattress